 With an indoor turkey fryer of course.
 But is it the right choice?

 That depends on various factors.
 So let’s settle this controversy once and for all.
 Which should you choose: an electric turkey fryer or propane fryer?
 An outdoor or an indoor turkey fryer?
 Scroll onward to find out.

 1. The Case for the Indoor Turkey Fryer

 The weather outside is frightful and the kitchen warmth is so delightful.
-And since we’ve got so much snow…maybe we should try out indoor turkey fryer from Butterball?
+And since we’ve got so much snow…maybe we should try out an indoor turkey fryer from Butterball?

 Depending on where you live, the end of November might actually be a tough time to fry a turkey outside.
 And really, even if there isn’t snow on the ground, a late November outdoor cookout isn’t pleasant.